Maximizing crop production using precision agriculture

 PDF reports are a new feature bundled in the latest Pix4Dfields release.
 Creating a PDF report is easy.
 Simply navigate to the export tool in your Pix4Dfields toolbar.
 Select export type as PDF report, choose outputs you want the report to contain and hit export.
 The PDF report will be saved in the same folder you predefined for your outputs.

 “To obtain fast and reliable results by using drone mapping technologies and the possibility to share them directly from the field, helps our clients to make quick and precise decisions,” says Álvaro Ruiz Molano.

 By inspecting the dry hot spots in the maps, Piñas Peralta was able to take actions such as covering the plants with mesh to protect them from further sun damage.

 Continued sun damage may have degraded the crops or even rendered them unsellable - Pix4Dfields had a real effect on the company’s bottom line.

 By implementing precision agriculture, Piñas Peralta estimate that by the end of year they will have a harvest of 70 tons insured per hectare and will increase their gains by 15-20%.By putting the right tools in their hands, Pix4D helped Piñas Peralta with crop health analysis, pest detection, weed detection, water stress and stagnant water issues.

-Piñas Peralta will continue working with precision agriculture technologies as it results in higher assured production, operational cost reduction, and overall farm efficiency.
+Piñas Peralta will continue working with precision agriculture technologies as they result in higher assured production, operational cost reduction, and overall farm efficiency.